sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 1. **Empty**: The Merkle root has not been approved.
 2. **Approved**: The Merkle root has been approved by the Gnosis Safe owners, and the `approve` function has been called on the `SphinxModuleProxy`.
 This Merkle root is now "active".
-3. **Cancelled**: An active Merkle root that has been cancelled by the Gnosis Safe owners cannot ever be re-approved or executed.
+3. **Canceled**: An active Merkle root that has been canceled by the Gnosis Safe owners.
+Canceled Merkle roots can never be re-approved or executed.
-4. **Failed**: A Merkle root will fail if one of the transactions reverts in the Gnosis Safe.
-This prevents it from being re-approved or executed.
+4. **Failed**: A Merkle root will fail if one of the transactions reverts in the Gnosis Safe _and_ the transaction must succeed (i.e. `requireSuccess == true`).
+Failed Merkle roots can never be re-approved or executed.
 5. **Completed**: A Merkle root is considered complete after all of the Merkle leaves have been executed on the target chain.
 Completed Merkle roots can never be re-approved or executed.

 We've included a flow chart that explains the deployment process in more detail: